Chapter 3: Death and his Friends

 “Surely throwing obscene parties and relishing in the fact that I am not there to watch over him,” Aayan said.
 The Crown Prince had a way of skirting his father’s wrath.
 The king’s focus on the Wastes and his borders were always more pressing than the trouble his son could concoct.

 “No doubt with Jameson’s help,” Holden sighed.
-The lieutenant hated being away from home just about as much as Aayan did.
+The lieutenant hated being away from home as much as Aayan did.
 But where Aayan’s concern was not being home to say goodbye to his mother before she passed, Holden simply missed his brothers.

 Neither was ideal.
 If Aayan had any siblings left, he’d no doubt feel the same.